VDXD/calculator/README.md

   Notes
   To-Do List
   ```
-  Hence the name, 3CNT.
+  _Hence the name, `3CNT`._

 - This application is built for students, making it easier for students to create their notes, add to-do list, perform calculations and more in just a single application.
-- This removes the redundancy of opening other applications.
+- _This removes the redundancy of opening other applications._

-- The application is still in the making, if you have any suggestions or issues, feel free to leave a suggestion or issue.
+- The application is still in the making, any suggestions or issues will be appreciated.